FerBalbuena/FIFA-World-Cup-Winner-Prediction-Using-Poisson-Distribution/README.md

 #### Integrate dashboards with Streamlit or Plotly for interactive analysis.
 #### Incorporate real-time match updates to refine predictions dynamically.

-## License
-This project is licensed under the MIT License.
-Feel free to use and adapt it!
 # FIFA-World-Cup-Winner-Prediction-Using-Poisson-Distribution